FjallInvestmentResearch/EQKDocs/docs/source/timeseries.rst

 From :code:`Pandas`
 ^^^^^^^^^^^^^^^^^^^

-Understanding how to use Macro Data in Studies
+Using Macro Data in Studies
 ------------------------------------------------

 Standard Reference